 - Leadership sees cohort readiness movement, not only appointments

-This is the operating model that turns ATS reality into institutional advantage rather than anxiety.
+This is the operating model that turns ATS resume scoring reality into institutional advantage rather than anxiety.

 Where ResumeGrade fits